 What are the employer shared responsibility information reporting requirements?

-You use these forms to determine whether an ALE owes an employer shared responsibility provision payment and whether employees are eligible for a premium tax credit.
+You use these tax forms to determine whether an ALE owes an employer shared responsibility provision payment and whether employees are eligible for a premium tax credit.
 ALEs must also send each employee a Form 1095-C so they can save for their personal taxes.

 Filing late or inaccurate ACA information this year could cost you an IRS penalty.
-That’s one of the reasons IRS notice 2020-76 created the Good Faith Transition Relief.
+That’s one of the reasons IRS notice 2020-76 created the Good Faith Transition Relief3.
 This condition allows the IRS to waive penalty assessments if the employer can provide legitimate reasons for missing a reporting requirement by the deadlines.

 However, there’s no statute of limitations on ACA penalties.
 The IRS can penalize employers years in the future for filing inaccurate or late forms.
-It’s essential to encourage your clients to file on time unless their situation expressly warrants Good Fair Transition Relief.
+It’s essential to encourage your clients to file on time unless their situation warrants Good Fair Transition Relief.

 As a CPA, you can help your client fill out these IRS forms as part of their employer shared responsibility reporting requirements.
 This reduces the chance of errors and allows you to answer any questions they may have along the way.